Can I Adopt (Step Parent Adoption)

 It is advisable to seek advice before making an adoption application.

-You can contact us for information and advice before contacting your local county or magistrate’s court, our contact details are included in the “contact information” section.
+SEWAS are able to offer information and advice before contacting your local county or magistrate’s court, our contact details are included in the “contact information” section.

 The Impact of Step-Parent Adoption:

-On the adopted child
+For the adopted child

 A number of outcomes from step-parent adoption include: